-We have financed our operations since inception on September 3, 1996 through the sale of equity and debt securities and have raised gross proceeds totaling approximately \$86.0 million through March 31, 2007.
-We have incurred net losses and negative cash flow from operations each year, and we had an accumulated deficit of approximately \$75.0 million as of March 31, 2007.
+We have financed our operations since inception on September 3, 1996 through the sale of equity and debt securities and have raised gross proceeds totaling approximately \$86.0 million through June 30, 2007.
+We have incurred net losses and negative cash flow from operations each year, and we had an accumulated deficit of approximately \$78.2 million as of June 30, 2007.
 We have not generated any revenues to date through the sale of products.
-We do not expect to have significant revenues or income, other than interest income, until we are able to sell our product candidates after obtaining applicable regulatory approvals, and/or establish collaborations that provide us with licensing fees, royalties, milestone payments or upfront payments.
+We do not expect to have significant revenues or income, other than interest income, until we are able to sell our product candidates after obtaining applicable regulatory approvals, and/or establish collaborations that provide us with licensing fees, royalties, milestone payments or up-front payments.

-The net cash flow used in operating activities for the three month period ended March 31, 2007 totaled \$6.4 million or an average of approximately \$2.1 million per month, as compared to \$3.2 million for the same period in 2006 or an average of approximately \$1.1 million per month.
-The increase in net cash flow used was largely due to our purchase from GSK of their remaining buy-back options for eniluracil for \$1.0 million on March 1, 2007.

-On February 21, 2007, we completed the public offering of equity securities for gross proceeds of \$25.0 million, resulting in net proceeds of \$23.2 million after deducting broker fees and other offering expenses.
+The net cash flow used in operating activities for the six month period ended June 30, 2007 totaled \$8.9 million or an average of approximately \$1.5 million per month, as compared to \$6.9 million for the same period in 2006 or an average of approximately \$1.1 million per month.
+This increase is due to the eniluracil license fee paid to GSK which totaled \$1.0 million and increased payments to vendors during the first part of 2007 from our improved liquidity as a result of our \$25.0 million offering completed on February 21, 2007.
+The offering of equity securities resulted in net proceeds of \$23.2 million after deducting broker fees and other offering expenses.